You won’t find a more complete and accurate listing of rap/hip-hop albums that have topped the album chart anywhere but here on djrobblog.

 However, albums that only contain a small percentage of rap or hip-hop songs are excluded, as are R&B, pop or country albums in which rap artists mainly serve in featured roles.

 Number One albums recorded by artists that primarily identify as rappers are included on the list, even if the artist’s product deviates from hip-hop, as was the case with Drake’s However, Nevermind, the 2022 album consisting of primarily of house music and Drake singing, not rapping.
-This caveat excludes former rappers like Post Malone and Machine Gun Kelly, who have officially shed the hip-hop label and whose subsequent product is no longer tallied on this list.
+This caveat excludes former rappers like Post Malone and Machine Gun Kelly, who have officially shed the hip-hop label and whose future product is no longer tallied on this list.

 No Number Ones: These 50 famous rappers have never had a No. 1 album.